-This is an avant-garde contribution to the city that can hold over 1000 vehicles.
+L’UMBRACLE is an avant-garde contribution to the city that can hold over 1000 vehicles.
 With a panoramic view of the city it has a promenade and garden.
 Valencia’s very own Xanadu!
 It is a popular disco and Chill Out zone at weekends and hosts all sorts of private events throughout the year.

 These are exciting times for the community.
 The City of Art and Sciences represents a place that is becoming a symbol of 21st century Europe.
-Whether you are spending a weekend or a year in the area, it is becoming as much a part of the city as the traditional plate of paella and colour of Fallas.
-To quote Charlton Heston in his film role of El Cid as he reached the gates of the city: “THIS IS VALENCIA!”
+Whether you are spending a weekend or a year in the area, it has become as much a part of the city as the traditional plate of paella and colour of Fallas.
+To quote Charlton Heston in his film role of El Cid as he reached the gates of the city: “THIS IS VALENCIA!